harshal-rembhotkar/Zcryptacademy/README.md

 ## 📖 **Introduction**

-**Zcrypt Academy** is an interactive, read-only educational platform designed to simplify complex privacy-preserving technologies and systems programming concepts.
+**Zcrypt Academy** is an interactive,educational platform designed to simplify complex privacy-preserving technologies and systems programming concepts.

 It bridges the gap between cryptographic theory and hands-on implementation through structured learning paths in: